-Our own status affects the way our brains respond to othersApril 28th, 2011 in Neuroscience /
+Our own status affects the way our brains respond to othersApril 28, 2011 in Medicine & Health / Neuroscience

 Our own social status influences the way our brains respond to others of higher or lower rank, according to a new study reported online on April 28 in Current Biology.
 People of higher subjective socioeconomic status show greater brain activity in response to other high-ranked individuals, while those with lower status have a greater response to other low-status individuals.

 These differences register in a key component of the brain's value system, a region known as the ventral striatum.

 "The way we interact with and behave around other people is often determined by their social status relative to our own, and therefore information regarding social status is very valuable to us," said Caroline Zink of the National Institute of Mental Health.
 "Interestingly, the value we assign to information about someone's particular status seems to depend on our own status."

 The findings in humans are largely consistent with earlier observations in monkeys.
 Researchers had shown that monkeys direct their attention to others of higher or lower status depending on their own position in the troop.

 Zink's team wanted to know whether this principle holds in humans.
 They used functional magnetic resonance imaging (MRI) to measure brain activity in the ventral striatum while research participants of varying social status were shown information about someone of relatively higher status and information about someone of relatively lower status.
 Those studies showed that the brain's response to status cues varied depending on an individual's own subjective status.